The Parish

 The precept for the parish is agreed by the council at its November

 meeting.
-A copy of *the budget can be obtained by writing to the
+A copy of *the budget can be obtained by

 clerk.
-The council is in receipt of an annual grant from GCC
+The council is in receipt of an annual grant

-Highways for the mowing of verges and occasionally, as appropriate, from TBC.
+Highways for the mowing of verges and occasionally, as appropriate,

-The accounts are audited each year by an internal auditor appointed by the
+The accounts are audited each year by an internal auditor

 council and by an external auditor appointed by Government.
-The accounts

 are made available for public